HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 ---

-TODO: do these embeddings preserve/reflect monos/epis/isos?
-Say explicitly that if $\mathcal{T}$ proves two spaces are isomorphic, then reflecting isos (fully faithfulness) means that $\text{Seq}$ thinks they're isomorphic, which means $\mathsf{Top}$ thinks they're homeomorphic (since all functors preserve isomorphisms).
-I think fully faithful functors _reflect_ monos/epis, so if we show something is mono/epi in $\mathcal{T}$ that tells us that it's mono/epi in $\text{Seq}$...
-Does this mean it's mono/epi in $\mathsf{Top}$?
-Conversely, if we have something that's mono/epi/iso in $\mathsf{Top}$, does that mean it's mono/epi/iso in
-$\mathsf{Seq}$/$\mathcal{T}$?
-This should be related to continuous functors preserving monos?

-TODO: Actually, I bet Seq is topologically concrete.
-Or at least it has discrete/codiscrete functors from $\mathsf{Set}$!
-This tells us that we can check mono/epi-ness in Seq by checking injectivity/surjectivity of the map on points.

 That's a _lot_, so let's go more in depth into what all of this means, haha.

 We'll start with the definition of a [Kuratowski Limit Space][10]